yarnpkg/berry/docs/plugin-system.md

 export default plugin;
 ```

-Then build your plugin by running `yarn @berry-build-plugin`, which will generate a file in `bin/@berry/plugin-hello.js`.
-Now the only remaining thing you have to do is activate the plugin!
-In order to do this, just open the `.yarnrc` located at the root of the repository and extend the `plugins` key in order to register your newly built plugin:
+Finally, build your plugin by running the `yarn @berry-build-plugin` command which will generate a new file in `bin/@berry/plugin-hello.js`.
+The only thing that now remains is for you to activate your shiny new plugin!
+In order to do this, just open the `.yarnrc` located at the root of the repository and extend the `plugins` key in order to register your new one:

 ```
 plugins:
   - "./packages/plugin-hello/bin/@berry/plugin-hello.js"
 ```

 And that's it!
-You can now run `yarn hello`, and Yarn will great you.
+You can now run `yarn hello`, and Yarn will happily great you.

 ## What can plugins do?